wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 - Incompatible with [HD Head and Face Textures](https://www.nexusmods.com/newvegas/mods/78229).
 - Use the optional CKR - IVMB - T4 patch provided on the main mod page.
 - Avoid the uncompressed face patch, as it will have a substantial performance impact.
+- The hair module is extremely performance intensive, avoid for best experience.
 - [CKR - Teeth](https://www.nexusmods.com/newvegas/mods/82146)
 - [CKR - Hands](https://www.nexusmods.com/newvegas/mods/82148)
   - Also get the optional IVMB - T4 patch provided on the main mod page.
-- [CKR - Hair](https://www.nexusmods.com/newvegas/mods/82147) - WARNING: Can cause issues, as it increases memory usage.
-The hair is 90% of the reason CKR is way more memory intensive.
-Forgoing it is RECOMMENDED, but not necessary.
 - [Facegen Patches](https://www.nexusmods.com/newvegas/articles/55233) - Lack of appropriate patching will result in SIGNIFICANT visual oddities.
 Alternatively, the bLoadFaceGenHeadEGTFiles setting in the falloutcustom.ini can be enabled in lieu of using facegen patches.
 Enabling this setting WILL have a large performance impact.
   - [TTW Facegen Patch](https://www.nexusmods.com/newvegas/mods/82447)
   - Facegen Patches for Various Mods